MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/troubleshoot-settings.md

-Now that you know it’s set either Policy and/or MDM and/or Local setting.
+Now that you know it's set either Policy and/or MDM and/or Local setting.